theme6/wp-portkey/README.md

 ### LICENSE

-Licensed under GPL v3 or late.
+Licensed under GPL v3 or later.
 A copy of the licence is included.